Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the most home runs in baseball (189 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.